genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

     ```r
     f.value <- group.ms / after.group.ms
     ```
-A>    What is the point of all these calculations?
-After following these steps, the exact distribution of the F-value has a nice mathematical formula under the null hypothesis.
+A>    After following these steps, the exact distribution of the F-value has a nice mathematical formula under the null hypothesis.
 A>
 A>    Set the seed at 1 and calculate the F-value for 1000 random versions of Y. What is the mean of these F-values?
 A>
 A>
 A>
-A>    If you save the values from the simulation into `Fs` , we can plot the distribution of the 1000 F-values and overlay the theoretical F-distribution, with parameters `df1=p - 1`, `df2=N - p`.
+A>    If you save the values from the simulation into `Fs` , we can plot the distribution of the 1000 F-values and overlay the theoretical F-distribution, with parameters `df1 = p-1`, `df2 = N-p`.
 Note the similarity:
 A>
 A>
     ```r